A Neural Tangent Kernel Perspective of GANs: NTK Analysis of GANs

-which we study in the infinite-width limit of the discriminator, making its analysis more tractable.
+which we consider in the infinite-width limit of the discriminator, making its analysis more tractable.

-In the limit where the width of the hidden layers of $f$ tends to infinity, \citet{Jacot2018} showed that its so-called Neural Tangent Kernel (NTK) $k_{\vartheta}$ remains constant during a gradient ascent such as \cref{eq:discr_param_descent}, i.e. there is a limiting kernel $k^{\infty}$ such that:
+In the limit where the width of the hidden layers of $f_t \triangleq f_{\vartheta_t^g}$ tends to infinity, \citet{Jacot2018} showed that its so-called NTK $k_{\vartheta_t^g}$ remains constant during a gradient ascent such as \cref{eq:discr_param_descent}, i.e.\ there is a limiting kernel $k$ such that:

-In particular, $k^{\infty} = k$ only depends on the architecture of $f$ and the initialization distribution of its parameters.
-The constancy of the NTK of $f_t$ during gradient descent holds for many standard architectures, typically without bottleneck and ending with a linear layer \citep{Liu2020}, which is the case of most standard discriminators for GAN algorithms in the setting of \cref{eq:sup_discr}.
-We discuss in details the applicability of this approximation in \cref{app:finite_width}.
+In particular, $k$ only depends on the architecture of $f$ and the initialization distribution of its parameters.
+The constancy of the NTK of $f_t$ during gradient descent holds for many standard architectures, typically without bottleneck and ending with a linear layer \citep{Liu2020}, which is the case of most standard discriminators in the setting of \cref{eq:sup_discr}.
+We discuss the applicability of this approximation in \cref{app:finite_width}.
+We more particularly highlight that, under the same conditions, the discriminator's NTK remains constant over the whole GAN optimization process of \cref{eq:gen_descent}, and not only under a fixed generator.